 Canal Tours for all

 – if you go to Nyhavn, don’t miss out on the canal tours!
 Get on a boat: watch and experience Copenhagen from sea level.
 There is a tour guide on board that will tell you all about the various buildings architecture as you pass by, and tell small stories and tales about the past of the city.
 This is a very relaxed and easy way to see the city.
 Among others you will see the Little Mermaid, the Black Diamond, the Opera and Amalienborg Palace.
 We highly recommend going on a tour; we always take our friends.
 There are two kinds of boats: DFDS Canal Tours and Netto-Boats, they both last about on hour.
 The Netto-Boats are cheapest and there is a little difference in standards.
 The Netto-Boats only take cash.
-Check out the external links for more information.
+Check out the external links for morecopenhagen travel guide and information.

-|We recommend walking from Nørreport Station (get there by S-train or buses) – alternatively if you are close to the Metro, take that to Kongens Nytorv Station.
+We recommend walking from Nørreport Station (get there by S-train or buses) – alternatively if you are close to the Metro, take that to Kongens Nytorv Station.
 From there it’s only a 15 minute walk down Gothersgade towards the inner city and past Kongens Nytorv (King’s New Square) to Nyhavn, Copenhagen.
-You can’t miss it.|
+You can’t miss it.

 – looking all the way back to 1671 – 73, Swedish war prisoners dug out the soon-to-be new canal of Nyhavn in Copenhagen with a depth of more than 3 meters, 400 meters long and a little over 20 meters wide, you can imagine how long time it must have taken those poor neighbors of ours.
 Of course, back then there were nothing like today’s laws on Prisoners Of War, and it was a great alternative to spare your own men and soldier’s strength.
 And now don’t think we Danes are brutes (well, we are Vikings, but still..) other examples of using war prisoners and slaves as work labor include the pyramids in Egypt and the Bridge over River Kwai in Thailand.